 Linsey Derival was born in Haiti.
 When Derival was four years old, she moved to the Dominican Republic, living there until the age of 10 before moving to the United States.
 Derival’s grandfather was Cuban – and he had moved to Haiti due to the island’s economic and political situation.
 Derival identifies herself as Black/African-American and Latino.

-Dr. Cecilia “CC” Suarez is an assistant professor in the Department of Agricultural Education and Communication (AEC) focusing on intercultural communication and global leadership.
-Dr. Suarez’s research focuses on diversity/equity/inclusion, culturally relevant education and leadership development practices for marginalized communities and college students, as well as how history, culture, and societal context impact the ways in which communities engage with each other and have access to resources.
+Dr. Cecilia “CC” Suarez is an assistant professor in the Department of Agricultural Education and Communication (AEC), specializing in intercultural communication and global leadership.
+Dr. Suarez’ research explores inclusive education and leadership development strategies that respond to the needs of underrepresented communities and college student populations.
+She examines how historical, cultural, and societal factors influence community engagement, access to resources, and educational outcomes.

 Marisella Veiga was born in Havana, Cuba and raised in the United States.
 She is a professional writer, lecturer, and traditional home cook.
 Her YouTube debut showcasing her cooking abilities this spring was made possible by Weave Tales, a Jacksonville non-profit.